hashicorp/terraform-provider-azurerm/website/docs/r/redis_enterprise_geo_database.html.markdown

 * `linked_database_id` - (Required) A list of database resources to link with this database with a maximum of 5.

 -> **NOTE:** Only the newly created databases can be added to an existing geo-replication group.
 Existing regular databases or recreated databases cannot be added to the existing geo-replication group.
+Any linked database be removed from the list will be forcefully unlinked.The only recommended operation is to delete after force-unlink and the recommended scenario of force-unlink is region outrage.
+The database cannot be linked again after force-unlink.

 * `linked_database_group_nickname` - (Optional) Nickname of the group of linked databases.
 Changing this force a new Redis Enterprise Geo Database to be created.

-* `force_unlink_database_id`  - (Optional) A list of linked database resources to be removed from an existing geo-replication group.

--> **NOTE:** Only the linked databases which exists in the `linked_database_id` list can be added to this list.
-The corresponding database must be removed from the `linked_database_id` list when adding to the unlinked list.
-The only recommended operation is to delete after force-unlink and the recommended scenario of force-unlink is region outrage.
-The database cannot be linked again after force-unlink.

 ---